Jane Foole

 Jane Foole, also known as Jane The Foole, Jane, The Queen's Fool, "Jeanne le Fol" or "Jane Hir Fole" (fl.
-1543–1558), was an English court fool (distinct from a jester).
+1537–1558), was an English court fool (distinct from a jester).
 She was the fool of queens Catherine Parr and Mary I, and possibly also of Anne Boleyn.

 Today, entertainers sometimes perform as "Jane" in Renaissance-themed entertainments such as Renaissance faires.

 Life

 Personal life

 Jane's full name, birth year, and background are unknown.
 Beden the Fool also appears in related notes of the time, and it has been suggested that Beden was her surname.

 Jane is believed to have had a learning disability.

 Career

 In the accounts of Anne Boleyn, bills for caps supplied to her "female jester" are recorded in 1535–36.
 The name of this female jester is not mentioned, but may have been Jane.

 In 1537, she is noted to be in service of Princess Mary.
 As well as Jane, Mary also employed Lucretia the Tumbler.
+Mary's account book records that shoes were bought for Jane and Lucretia in December 1542 and new smocks were made in January.
 Lucretia and Jane are known to have performed together, and Lucretia may have been Jane's minder.
+A barber was paid for shaving Jane's head in April, May, and June 1543.
+Jane was ill in July 1543.
+In a paper from November 26-30th, 1544, it is mentioned that geese and a hen were purchased for Jane Foole.

 When Catherine Parr became queen in 1543, Jane may have been transferred to Catherine's household.
 Jane was a well-liked jester at the court of Catherine Parr, where she is mentioned by name as "Jane Foole" in 1543.
+Catherine Parr bought her a red petticoat, gowns, and kirtles.
 She may have been depicted in the painting of Henry the Eighth and His Family (1545), in which the man on the far right is identified as her colleague, court jester William Sommers.
 Jane is among several women suggested as the figure on the left, in the matching end panel to his.
 Catherine Parr died in 1548.
 Jane Fool apparently returned to Mary.

-When Mary I came to the throne in 1553, Jane was in her employ.
-She apparently had a favoured position with Mary and was given a valuable wardrobe and an unusually large number of shoes.
-Her head was shaved, just as the heads of male jesters.